elexis/elexis-openid-connect-overlay/README.md

 * Use the Elexis-Database configured via `elexis-connection.xml` as user repository.
 * Use H2 as OpenID Database, and persist the database to `~/elexis-server/openid`
 * Enable *Resource Owner Credentials* aka *password* flow
+* Programmatically initialize the OpenID database
+** Insert the required systems scopes
+** Add an introspection client for Elexis-Server

 ## Relevant links / discussions